AtaUllahB/Playing-with-TencentARC-s-Photomaker/README.md

-# Playing-with-TencentARC-s-Photomaker.ipynb
+# Playing-with-TencentARC-s-Photomaker
-Playing with TencentARC's Photomaker.ipynb
+Playing with TencentARC's Photomaker